Special Economic Zone (SEZ): A New Gateway for Global Investment

 4. Cloud Computing SEZ (Central, Riyadh)

-Headquartered at the Innovation Tower within King Abdulaziz City for Science and Technology (KACST) in Riyadh, this zone is unique in that it does not rely on a single physical cluster.
+Administered from the Innovation Tower within King Abdulaziz City for Science and Technology (KACST) in Riyadh, this zone is unique in that it does not rely on a single physical cluster.

 Instead, it enables businesses to establish and operate data centres across the Kingdom while benefiting from SEZ incentives.